 Typically, the Center for Disaster Philanthropy (CDP) starts its North American wildfires profile in the summer or even fall.
-However, as climate change increasingly has a more significant impact, we have been losing the concept of disaster seasons.
+However, as climate change increasingly has a more significant impact, we have been losing the concept of wildfire seasons.

 Editor’s Note: The Center for Disaster Philanthropy (CDP) maintains a profile on International Wildfires which covers all major wildfire areas outside of the U.S., Canada and Mexico.